 Signs and symptoms of Baxter’s nerve entrapment include:

-Treatment of Baxter’s nerve entrapment involves addressing the condition’s causative factors and treating any inflamed structures around Baxter’s never, such as the plantar fascia.
+Management of Baxter’s nerve entrapment involves addressing the condition’s causative factors and treating any inflamed structures around Baxter’s never, such as the plantar fascia.

-Treatment options for Baxter’s nerve entrapment include:
+Management options for Baxter’s nerve entrapment include: